thisisobate/kyverno-website/src/content/docs/policies/best-practices/require-drop-all/require-drop-all.md

 ---
-title: "Drop All Capabilities"
+title: 'Drop All Capabilities'
 category: Best Practices
 version: 1.6.0
 subject: Pod
-policyType: "validate"
+policyType: 'validate'
 description: >
   Capabilities permit privileged actions without giving full root access.
 All capabilities should be dropped from a Pod, with only those required added back.
 This policy ensures that all containers explicitly specify the `drop: ["ALL"]` ability.
 Note that this policy also illustrates how to cover drop entries in any case although this may not strictly conform to the Pod Security Standards.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//best-practices/require-drop-all/require-drop-all.yaml" target="-blank">/best-practices/require-drop-all/require-drop-all.yaml</a>

 ```yaml